 Sociological theory and methods are employed to investigate forms of popular culture and their production in American society.
 Art, music, media, and sport and their impact on society, social groups, and institutions will be explored.

-SOC 355 Sociology of Discrimination

-3 Semester Hours

-Prerequisite: SOC 101 or permission of instructor

-A theory-based inquiry into the nature of discrimination and its life cycle, emphasizing discrimination on the basis of race, gender, and sexual orientation.

-SOC 360 Adult Development and Aging

-3 Semester Hours

-Prerequisite: SOC 101 or PSY 111 or permission of instructor

-This course examines the mental, social, and physical changes associated with aging throughout adulthood.
-The social and psychological meanings of death, dying, and grieving are also explored. (identical to PSY 360)

 SOC 400 Sociology of the Workplace

-3 Semester Hours

 Prerequisite: SOC 101 or permission of instructor

 A study of the formal organizations which comprise the workplace in contemporary American society; specifically, the influence of organizational structure on human behavior, characteristics of various structures, conflict between individual and organization, and organizational change. (writing intensive)

 SOC 405 Religion and Society

-3 Semester Hours

 Prerequisite: SOC 101 or permission of instructor

 An analysis of group beliefs and practices through which fundamental life experiences are given coherence and meaning.
 Beliefs and practices studied include both the traditionally religious and secular, as well as the primitive and contemporary.

 SOC 410 Social Theory

-3 Semester Hours

 Prerequisite: SOC 101

 A capstone course featuring core sociological insights: their grounding in fundamental concepts, their historical development in theory construction, and their usefulness in understanding the transition of American society into the twenty-first century. (writing intensive)

+3 Semester Hours

+3 Semester Hours

+3 Semester Hours

+3 Semester Hours

+3 Semester Hours

+3 Semester Hours

 SOC 420 Emergence of Humans

-3 Semester Hours

 Prerequisite: SOC 101

 A study of the paleoanthropological evidence used to answer the question, "Where have humans come from?" and theories associated with human phylogeny. (identical to ANT 420)

 SOC 421 Internship

-1-6 Semester Hours

 Prerequisites: 36 semester hours, 2.0 cumulative g.p.a., and approval from the ICSC Director and the instructor.

 A supervised work experience in an approved setting.
 Extensive written reports required.
 The faculty supervisor will meet regularly with the student.
 Interns are admitted to the program with permission of the faculty supervisor.

 SOC 460 Deviant Behavior and Social Control

-3 Semester Hours

 Prerequisites: SOC 101 or 111; or permission of the instructor

 Examines social definitions of deviant behavior, the historical development of knowledge concerning deviance, theories of deviance, and the development, organization, and operation of systems of social control including criminal justice, mental health and welfare.

-SOC 470 Sociology of Children
+SOC 470 The Social Context of Sexuality

-3 Semester Hours

 Prerequisite: Upper level standing (Junior/Senior) with a major in Sociology or Psychology; or permission of the instructor.

 This course examines the social construction of sexuality and its impact on attitudes and behaviors.
 Students will gain a sociological understanding of the history of sexuality, demographic trends, and research on sociosexual topics, and controversial issues.
 Relevant perspectives from biology, history, psychology, and law are also introduced.

 SOC 490 Sociology of Children

-3 Semester Hours

 Prerequisite: SOC 101 or permission of instructor

 This course is an introduction to the sociological perspective on the relationship between children and their immediate "environment," which includes both people and societal structures.
 The course will focus on several aspects of the child socialization process, following children from their early years through middle to late adolescence.
 Problems that occur within the socialization process and their implications will also be discussed through the examination of theoretical ideas and research results.

 SOC 491 Research Topics

-1-6 Semester Hours

 An area of study of interest to the student and usually taught on a one on one basis between a faculty member and the student.

 SOC 495 Special Topics

-1-6 Semester Hours

 A study of selected topics.